3 Principles of a Successful Loyalty Program in Luxury Fashion

 There are several key ingredients: research, creativity and planning.
 As a Loyalty Strategist at Antavo, I’ve had the pleasure of working with clients and seeing this kind of work unfold.
 One great example is LUISAVIAROMA.
 A lot of careful planning went into their LVR Privilege loyalty program from the very beginning.

 And the results actually surpassed their expectations!
-You can access their case study at the end of this post.
-(If you’re really in a rush, here’s the link.)
+You can access their case study right below.

 So before we get to their results, there are three things that any purveyor of luxury goods should do, in order to make a loyalty program really work for their customer base: